Who is a Learning Hero?

 When families and educators team up, students and schools win.

-Nearly 90% of parents believe their child is at or above grade level*, but only about 50% are.
-This disconnect hinders parents’ ability to fully support their child's success.
+Nearly 90% of parents believe their child is at or above grade level*, but only 30% demonstrate proficiency or above in math and reading.
+This disconnect affects parents’ ability to fully support their child's success.
 Research also shows that schools with strong family engagement pre-pandemic experienced much smaller increases in chronic absence post-pandemic.
-Learn more about why teaming up matters with the Education Recovery Scorecard, a blog on stemming chronic absenteeism, and new data insights on the impact of family engagement.

-*B-flation: How Good Grades Can Sideline Parents, Gallup 2023
+*B-Flation: How Good Grades Can Sideline Parents, Gallup 2023

 Building School Leader Capacity | Join us at the Family Engagement Leadership Institute

 Transform the way your school partners with families!
 Designed for school and district leaders, our training and coaching leads to family engagement strategies that directly impact student learning and well-being.
+Enrollment is open–join our growing national cohort!

 Listening to Educators Around Learning and Thinking Differences